phseiff/github-flavored-markdown-to-html/README.md

   whenever pandoc fails converting .md to .pdf because of this, it shows the line number of the error based on the intermediate .tex-file instead of the input .md-file, which makes it difficult to find the problem's root.
-  As you might have guessed, gh-md-to-html couldn't care less about the amount of whitespace you start your formulas with, leaving the decision up to you.
+  As you might have guessed, gh-md-to-html couldn't care less about the amount of whitespace you start your formulas with, leaving this decision up to you.
 * pandoc supports multiple markdown flavors.
 The sole formula-supporting one of these is pandoc-flavored markdown, which comes with some quite specific requirements regarding the amount of trailing whitespace before a sub-list in a nested list, and other requirements to create multi-line bullet point entries.
 These requirements are not fulfilled my many